Cavite City: Spanish colonial era

 Cavite was legally founded in 1614 with Tomás Salazar as the earliest known gobernadorcillo recorded.
 At the same time, the town became the capital of the new politico-military province of Cavite, established also in 1614.
 Like some other provinces during the Spanish era, the province adopted the name of its capital town – e.g., Bulacan, Bulacan province; Tayabas, Tayabas (now Quezon province); Tarlac, Tarlac province; and Manila, Manila province.

 San Roque was founded as a separate town in 1614.
 In 1663, during the Spanish evacuation of Ternate, Indonesia, the 200 families of mixed Mexican-Filipino-Spanish and Papuan-Indonesian-Portuguese descent who had ruled over the Christianized Sultanate of Ternate, including their Christian-convert Sultan, were relocated to the cities of Ternate (Cavite province), Ermita, Manila, and San Roque (Cavite province).

 In subsequent years, Latin-American soldiers from Mexico were deployed at Cavite: 70 soldiers in 1636; 89 in 1654; 225 in 1670; and 211 in 1672.

 San Roque was later placed under the civil administration of Cavite until it was granted the right to be a separate and independent municipality in 1720.
 La Caridad, formerly known as La Estanzuela de San Roque, separated and was legally founded as a town in 1868.
 Governor-General José de la Gardana granted the petition of the people led by Don Justo Miranda to make Barrio La Estanzuela an independent town.

 By the end of the 1700s, Cavite was the main port of Manila and was a province of 5,724 native families and 859 Spanish Filipino families.
+The 1818 Spanish census showed that the port of Cavite alone had 221 native families and 153 Spanish-Filipino families.